wzhan24/ReGuiLD/README.md

 The autoencoder is trained with RAS regulation.
 To enable this operation, we have to construct a negative dataset and combine it with the initial positive dataset.
 The negative data are created by noising each positive sample.
 We randomly select an eighth of the voxels and substitute them to void or Gaussian noise or an eighth of another positive sample, or simply add Gaussian to the initial values.
 The diffusion model is trained following the DDPM paradigm, and the SRR mechanism only functions in inference stage.

 ### Other Details
-The clustering process in SRR uses the vanilla KNN clustering.
+The clustering process in SRR uses the vanilla k-means clustering.
 The number of clusters is set to 40 by default.
 This haperparameter can also be tuned, e.g., from 30 to 50.
 The directly generated voxel results are of continuous value.
 We use a default threshold of 0.5 to binarize the direct results.
 This haperparameter can also be tuned, e.g., from 0.4 to 0.6.
 When sybthesizing the negative samples, we corrupt an eighth (randomly sampled) of the clean sample with noise, or structures from other samples, or void.
 When computing novelty, we set a quality threshold (default 0.5).
 Only when a sample's quality scores are all above the threshold, we calculate the novelty score of this sample.
 Else its novelty score is set to be 0, considered as a failure sample.